Retrospective Tools

 Summary

-Parabol leads on retro toolkit, fun factor, integrations and enterprise-grade.
+Parabol leads on retro toolkit, fun factor, AI & insights, integrations and enterprise-grade.
+RetroTeam leads on value.

 Scores compared